etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/procurement-management/transactions.md

 #### Remittance

 !!! info
     To be able to include this functionality, the Remittance module of the Financial Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="\_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Financial Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/financial-extensions/release-notes/).

 The Remittance module provides the header of the Purchase Invoice with a new field: “Bank account”.